solorvox/nonet/README.md

 # Steam games
 To manually block access to a Steam library item, right click on the name in the list and select *properties*.
 Then on the *General* tab select "Set Launch Options".
 Change the field to:

-`nonet "%command%"`
+`nonet %command%`

 Steam will replace *%command%* with the default command line for the application.
 You will still be able to receive achievements but the game will not be allowed out.
-Note the double quotes required because of spaces used in Proton directory names.

 # Updates
 To update any changes from a previously installed update git via: